 - Personal qualities such as maturity and professional goals based on the personal essay, aptitude test, interview, and reference letters.

 - Ability to meet the SHP non-academic technical standards.

-- Race, religion, national origin, veteran status, gender, or disability are not factors considered in the selection process
+- Race, religion, national origin, veteran status, gender, or disability are not factors considered in the selection.

-Applicants should begin the application process three to six months prior to the application deadline to ensure all documents are received and processed by the UTHSC-Houston Registrar’s office before the deadline date.
-See SHP Academic Calendar for application deadline dates.
+Applicants should begin the application process three to six months prior to the application deadline to ensure all documents are received and processed by The University of Texas Health Science Center at Houston Registrar's office.
+See SHP Academic Calendar for application dates.

 For a description of the non-academic technical standards requirements for admission, visit the admission section of the Student Catalog's Policies and Procedures.